ioccc-src/winner/2001/jason/README.md

 * Attempts to replace the one-character identifiers with longer, more meaningful names will likewise cause problems.
-In fact, simply changing all the Y's to Z's and vice versa results in some unexpected side effects.
+In fact, simply changing all the `Y`s to `Z`s and vice versa results in some unexpected side effects.

 When all warnings are enabled, some compilers express the desire to see a few more parentheses.
 I respectfully submit that there are plenty of parentheses in the program (370 in all.)
-Besides, any more would put me over the size limit.  gcc also generates a warning about some calculations not being used.
+Besides, any more would put me over the size limit.  `gcc` also generates a warning about some calculations not being used.
 Having just spent 19 hours staring at this program, sweating over every character, I swear gcc is wrong.